Blog

 Social desirability bias inflates Big Five scores when people answer how they think they should.
 How it distorts results and how to reduce it.

-How many peer assessors do you need for reliable personality data?
+How many peer assessors make personality data reliable?

 Three Witness assessors reach .62 reliability; five reach .73.
-The Spearman-Brown formula shows exactly when adding more Witnesses stops improving your data.
+Spearman-Brown shows when adding more Witnesses stops improving your data.

 Forced-choice scales: how they cut faking